Life After Divorce Seems Crushing

 - Fourth, I chose to forgive.
 This wasn’t for him, but for me.
-Unforgiveness was nothing but dead weight – like trying-to-shift-my-dog’s-position-in-bed-in-the-middle-of-the-night dead weight.
+Unforgiveness was nothing but dead weight.
 It made it very challenging to move forward.
 Every time something jogged my memory of my ex, my unforgiveness caused me to step into the role of judge and jury.
 I was reliving the old emotions all over again.
-But Lewis B. Smedes said it best – “To forgive is to set a prisoner free and discover that the prisoner was you.
+But Lewis B. Smedes said it best – “To forgive is to set a prisoner free and discover that the prisoner was you.”

 - Finally, I chose to let go.
 I had to stop reliving the past and start living.
 When the old thoughts and emotions crept up, I chose to let them go immediately.
 My toddler used to cherish scraps she found on the floor – tiny corners of paper, thread, little crumbs.
-The second I would try to wrestle one of those crumbs from her fist…THIS IS SPARTAAAAA!
+And she would fight you to the death to keep those crumbs.
 But if she understood I was taking her crumb to free her hands for a better toy, she’d let go.
 God wants to give us good things in life after divorce.
 But He can’t if our hands are still tightly clenching the past.
 I had to open my hands to be able to accept life after divorce.